ddevault/Patchy/README.md

 ## Contributing

 Pull requests are welcome.
 Adhere to code standards already in use.
 Smaller, focused pull requests are more likely to be accepted than broad, sweeping ones.
+Please make your pull requests in feature branches - that is to say, create a branch for each new change you make, and it will be merged into master once deemed stable.

 ## License